 Creating and posting video content is widely known to increase engagement amongst your connections.
 Although appearing on camera can be a bit scary at first, if you plan and prepare your message, it soon gets easier the more videos you create.

-To take the hard work out of creating your video, why not consider using a video creation and editing tool such as Content Samurai.
+To take the hard work out of creating your video, why not consider using a video creation and editing tool such as Vidnami (previously known as Content Samurai).
 This is the perfect option if you have limited experience of making videos or if you want to remain off camera.

 It automatically finds appropriate stock video footage and overlays each frame with a piece of the text from your original article.
 You can add an automated voiceover or record your own if you prefer.

-As an example, here's one of my own LinkedIn posts which includes a video that was created in less than an hour using Content Samurai.
+As an example, here's one of my own LinkedIn posts which includes a video that was created in less than an hour using Vidnami.

 How to Link to Your Website from LinkedIn